ihalseide/Galaga/README.md

 The github repo is at [github.com/ihalseide/Galaga](https://github.com/ihalseide/Galaga).

-# Note:
-Progress on Galaga is paused right now because of the huge amount of work it would take to put in all of the levels.
-There are 256 levels.

 ## How to run
 Use Python to run the galaga.py file in the top-level directory.